prcastro/zeroGL/README.md

 ## Current limitations

 * No alpha compositing
-* Diffuse colors on MTL files are used for as ambient colors as well
+* Diffuse colors on MTL files are used for as specular colors as well
 * No multi-threading/SIMD
 * Support only a subset of the OBJ specification